-Until the species reestablishes itself throughout the UK, your best chances of seeing a pine marten lie in the Scottish Highlands.
+Pine martens now live in England, Wales and Scotland for the first time in decades, but you’re extremely unlikely to see one south of the border.
+Until the species has a firmer foothold throughout the UK, by far your best chances of seeing a pine marten lie in the Scottish Highlands.

 You might strike gold and spot a marten on a forest road ot trail, but your best chance is to visit a place where the species is fed regularly.

 Group pine marten hides